AMERICAN LEGION RIDERS

 Section 1.
-The officers of the Chapter shall be President, Vice President, Secretary, Treasurer, Sergeant-at-Arms, Road Captain, Chaplain, Historian, and Membership Chairperson, all of whom shall be elected at the annual meeting of the Chapter.
+The officers of the Chapter shall be Director, Assistant Director, Secretary, Treasurer, Sergeant-at-Arms, Road Captain, Chaplain, Historian, and Membership Chairperson, all of whom shall be elected at the annual meeting of the Chapter.
 The office of Chaplain, Historian, and Membership Chairperson are optional.

 ARTICLE VI, EXECUTIVE COMMITTEE

 Section 1.
 Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year.

 Section 2.
-The immediate Past Chapter President shall be members of the Executive Committee without a vote.
+The immediate Past Chapter Director shall be members of the Executive Committee without a vote.